Carreau/phd-dissertation/parts/part3.rst

 ..
 2

-We have seen previously that the actin cytoskeleton play a major role in cellular mechanics in many domains.
+We have seen that the actin cytoskeleton play a major role in cellular mechanics in many domains.
 It is necessary for force generation, and a key component to cell motility.
 It has also be extensively studied both in cells and biomimetic systems.

-Actin can for a variety of network in cell, ranging from dense branch network at the leading Edge of the lamelipodia to bundled parallel structure forming the filopodia.
-Reconstruction of actin network have been done in biomimetic systems using purified component, and many properties of these network have been measured.
+Actin can form a variety of network in cell, ranging from dense branched network at the leading Edge of the lamelipodia to bundled parallel structure forming the filopodia.
+Reconstruction of actin network have been done in biomimetic systems using purified component :cite:`...`, and many properties of these network have been measured.

-It has been determined that the actin cortex is  a mechanical support for the plasma membrane and that it extend over a few hundreds of nanometers.
-Many cells processes also hint for actin structure connected to this cortex that are key elements to organelle and chromosome positioning.
+It has been determined that the actin cortex is  a mechanical support for the plasma membrane and that it extend over a few hundreds of nanometers:cite:`...` .
+Many cells processes also hint for actin structure connected to this cortex that are key elements to organelle and chromosome positioning :cite:`...`.

 In this part of the manuscript we investigate how a sparse actin structure can emanate from the actin cortex, and what its properties are.
-Using a biomimetic system to reconstitute the actin cortex and its dendritic structure on bead, we show that from the cortex emanate a network of filaments that have mechanical effect up to tens of micrometers from the actin cortex.
+Using a biomimetic system to reconstitute the actin cortex and its dendritic structure on bead, we show that from the cortex emanate a network of filaments that have mechanical effect sufficient to move cells organelles  up to tens of micrometers from the actin cortex.

-The branched structure of the actin cortex underneath the plasma membrane of of cell hint for a structure governed by Arp2/3.
+The branched structure of the actin cortex underneath the plasma membrane of cells hint for a structure governed by Arp2/3.
 How Arp2/3 and CP can be used to form a biomimetic actin cortex has been studied.
 In :cite:`Kawska2012`, both in vitro measurement on reconstituted actin cortex on bead as well as simulation investigate the effect of cross linking and capping on the formed gel.
-They can see both experimentally ad in simulation that a network of filament escape from what is defined as the active cortex.
-The effect of these long filament is not take into account in the in-silica system where measurement is restricted to filament shorter than 10 µm.
-Only the effect of dense entangle actin network generated from primers randomly placed  on the bead surface participate in the increase of tension and contribute to symmetry breaking.
+They can see both experimentally and in simulation that a network of filament escape from what is defined as the actine cortex.
+The effect of these long filaments is not taken into account in the in-silica system where measurement is restricted to filament shorter than 10 µm.
+Only the effect of dense entangled actin network generated from primers randomly placed  on the bead surface participate in the increase of tension and contribute to symmetry breaking.

+.. todo:: might want to introduce bead better here.

 .. figure:: /figs/Bead-tirf-fluo-sim.png
     :width: 70%